 I feel it important to disclose that I have relationships with a few different companies.
 In each case I was a long time fan and consumer of their products before we began working together, and wouldn’t be working with them if I didn’t like and believe in their stuff!

 Fabric: I sew Quilt Market and pattern samples for several fabric companies in exchange for fabric.
 The fabric companies then cross market my patterns to the quilt stores and catalogs they supply.
-I’m currently working with Windham, Maywood, and Cloud 9, and have worked for Hoffman in the past.
+I’ve done work for Windham, Maywood, Cloud 9, Moda, and Hoffman.

 Warm Company: Warm sends me the batting I use in all my projects, and is happy that I recommend it in my book and on my blog.
 I started using Warm & Natural in the early 1990s when I moved away from polyester battings, and have used it ever since.
 I love how flat it lays, and how stable it is during basting.
 And when it ages it’s like butter.
 I’ve switched to Warm & White recently as it has a bit less shrinkage, and I’m not a fan of the super crinkly look once a quilt is washed.

 Aurilfil Thread: I was late to party on Aurifil, only discovering them in 2010.
 Before that, I sewed on a mixture of whatever I picked up here and there.
 I now use it exclusively for all my piecing, and often for quilting.
 I have a collection with Aurifil, and they have been extraordinarily generous in providing promotional thread packages for me to give to my students.